Amalgamation and injectivity in Banach lattices: Introduction and motivation

 \section{Introduction and motivation}

 Let $\mathcal{BL}$ denote the category of Banach lattices with Banach lattice homomorphisms, bounded linear operators that commute with any of the lattice operations $\wedge$, $\vee$, $|\cdot|$.
+The field of scalars will always be the real line.
 Following a general categorical language, a Banach lattice $Z$ is (separably) $\mathcal{BL}$-injective if whenever we have $X\subset Y$ (separable) Banach lattices, every homomorphism $g:X\To Z$ can be extended to $\hat{g}:Y\To Z$.

 In a fundamental paper, concerning several distinguished objects in $\mathcal{BL}$, such as free and projective objects, B. de Pagter and A. W. Wickstead noted that there are no $\mathcal{BL}$-injectives \cite[footnote 1]{dePW}.
 The reason for the non-existence of such objects is based on an unbounded cardinality argument (cf. Theorem~\ref{dPWnoinjective} and its later comments), which leaves open the question whether $\mathcal{BL}$-injective Banach lattices for some bounded cardinality can exist, and in particular whether there exist separably $\mathcal{BL}$-injective ones.